pi0/y-crossws/README.md

 new_classes = ["$DurableObject"]
 ```

 > [!NOTE]
-> Collaboration with pub/sub is only possible via durable objects.

-> [!NOTE]
 > Read more in [crossws docs](https://crossws.unjs.io/adapters/cloudflare).

 ## Websocket provider

-You can use `WebsocketProvider` from legacy [y-websocket](https://github.com/yjs/y-websocket) or native one from `y-crossws`.
-Both are almost identical in terms of API at the moment, however y-crossws version has a better typescript refactors and might introduce more enhancenments in sync with server provider in the future.
+You can use `WebsocketProvider` from legacy [y-websocket](https://github.com/yjs/y-websocket) or a native one from `y-crossws`.
+Both are almost identical in terms of API at the moment, however, the y-crossws version has better typescript refactors and might introduce more enhancements in sync with the server provider in the future.

 ```js
 import * as Y from "yjs";